danfuzz/samizdat/doc/library-guide/Value.md

 are in fact identical, or `void` if they are not.

 Each type specifies its own total-order equality check.
 See specific types for details.
-Transparent derived types all compare for equality by comparing both the payload value (if any).
+Derived data types all compare their values for equality by comparing the payload value (if any).
 In addition, a default implementation checks directly for trivial sameness and calls through to `totOrder` for anything nontrivial.

 **Note:** In order for the system to operate consistently, `totEq` must always behave consistently with `totOrder`, in that for a given pair of